Sunday, October 14, 2012

 http://www.nhregister.com/articles/2012/07/15/news/doc50021fed03f2a324192118.txt

-Steve has a very interesting theory that some pipeline failures are caused by
+Steve has a very interesting theory

-low-frequency mechanical vibrations in the pipeline itself, which can be
+low-frequency mechanical vibrations in the pipeline itself

-first heard and felt.
-Over times, these vibrations might lead to weld failures,
+Over time, these vibrations might lead to failure of welds,

-and catastrophic ruptures.
+could lead to catastrophic ruptures.

 We've been discussing the likely cause of these vibrations.